-We’re right smack in the middle of holiday-celebration season, and, if you’re like most of my patients, you want to indulge in all the food and merrymaking and not have to worry about weight gain.
+We’re right smack in the middle of holiday-celebration season, and, if you’re like most of my patients, you want to indulge in all the food and merry making and not have to worry about weight gain.
 Well, the holidays are for fun and fantasy, but, we have to be a little realistic when it comes to keeping that scale needle from moving too far forward during the holidays.

 Did you know that most people average 1-2 pound weight gain over the holidays?
 It’s true.
 That wouldn’t be so bad if they got rid of it in the first 2-3 weeks of New Years.
-Unfortunately, most holiday weight gain tends to not only stay on during the winter months but may even stay permanently getting added to every year!
+Regrettably, most holiday weight gain tends to not only stay on during the winter months, but may even stay permanently getting added to every year!
 To prevent that from happening, I’d like to share with you some tips on how NOT to gain weight during the holidays, and still have fun and partake in the delicious feast of foods that characterize this time of year.

 Control Your Food Intake

 There’s no real reason why you shouldn’t be able to eat the foods you love during the holidays and not gain any additional weight.
 Sound impossible?
 Well, it’s a lot harder than it sounds.
 Here are some of my favorite holiday weight gain prevention tips:

 - Water is your ally.
 A staple of all natural health diets is water, and you should be drinking adequate amounts of water every day anyway, but during the holiday party times, let it also be your ally in helping you control how much you eat.
 Drink a full, 12-16 ounce tumbler size of cold water with some lemon slices in it on the way to a party or upon first arriving, before you eat anything.
 When your stomach is full, it will really help you pare down food portions.